 The National Merit Scholarship also awards Corporate-Sponsored merit scholarships and National Achievement awards.
 For more information on the National Merit Scholarship program please visit: www.nationalmerit.org .

 Weinberg Regents Scholarship: In order to continue the commitment to outstanding students, the Board of Regents has designated the Weinberg Regents Scholarship to be awarded to a Maryland community college transfer student.
 To be selected for this award, the transfer student must have exceptional qualifications, including achievement of a 4.0 grade point average, completion of the Associate of Arts degree at a Maryland community college, evidence of creative and intellectual activities or scholarly potential, and have been admitted to one of the University System of Maryland institutions.
 The deadline for submitting the candidate's application material is June 15th.
 The winner may receive the scholarship for two years, totaling no more than four semesters including summer sessions.
 For information, contact the University System of Maryland Administration at 301-445-1992.

 Transfer Academic Excellence Scholarship: These awards are available to outstanding students transferring from Maryland community colleges.
-The awards cover in-state tuition for two years of undergraduate study.
+The awards cover in-state tuition for four consecutive semesters of undergraduate study.
 To be eligible students must have completed 56 or more credits or have an Associates of Arts degree and have a cumulative grade point average of 3.5 or better.
 Students who have previously attended the University of Maryland, College Park, are ineligible for this scholarship.
 Candidate nomination forms are available in early January from the Office of Undergraduate Admissions or from community college advisors.
-The deadline for receipt of the application, official transcripts, and scholarship materials is early-March.
+The deadline for receipt of the application, official transcripts, and scholarship materials is March 1st.
 Contact the Office of Undergraduate Admissions at www.admissions.umd.edu for more information.

 University of Maryland Departmental Scholarships: Some Colleges and departments at the university offer a variety of merit scholarships.
 Most departmental scholarships require a student to have a minimum grade point average of 3.0 and be registered for a minimum of 12 credits per semester.
 For information regarding departmental scholarships, please contact the appropriate College or department.